thierrydecker/myason/README.md

 - An exporter processor in charge of sending flow entries to a collector.

-A message processor in charge of the logging stuff of previous threads.
+- A message processor in charge of the logging stuff of previous threads.

 These threads communicate to each other by the mean of three thread-safe FIFO queues:

 - A packets queue filled by the sniffer and consumed by the packet processor.

-- A flow entries queue filled by the packet processor and consumed by the exporter processor.
+- A flows entries queue filled by the packet processor and consumed by the exporter processor.

 - A messages queue filled by the sniffer, the packet and the exporter processors